budnix/global-storage/README.md

 GlobalStorage.get(key, defaultValue)
 ```

-> Returns the saved value for given key, even if the saved value is a object.
+> Returns the saved value for given key, even if the saved value is an object.
 If value is null or undefined it returns a default value.

 *Example*
 ```javascript